ELD Standards Framework

 Language Expectations

 Language Expectations – written for all grade-level clusters – point to common, visible ways students need to use language to meet grade-level academic content standards.
 They are like language destination points on a map that we want all students to reach.
+Educators can use them to set curricular priorities in order to support students in expanding what they can do with language.

 Want to learn more?
 See pages 28-30 in the 2020 Edition.